-The majority of cheques cleared (97.1 per cent) was with a value less than Rs.
+The majority of cheques cleared (97.0 per cent) was with a value less than Rs.
 1 million reflecting the popularity of cheques as a means for low value payments.
-This may mainly be due to the lower cost and reduction in the time taken for receiving funds.
+This may be mainly due to the lower cost and reduction in the time taken for receiving funds.